Understanding the Mortgage Interest Deduction

 According to the IRS, you can deduct the interest on a home loan that is used to purchase, construct, or make substantial improvements to a primary or secondary residence.
 The loan must also be secured by the home and not exceed the value of the home.

-Beginning in tax year 2018, single filers and those married filing jointly can deduct the interest on up to $750,000 of qualified residence loans.
+Single filers and those married filing jointly can deduct the interest on up to $750,000 of qualified residential loans secured on or after December 15, 2017.
 If you’re married filing separately, you can deduct interest on up to $375,000 of qualified debt.

 Example: How the Mortgage Interest Deduction works